Evangel2000/ecommerce-springboot/README.md

 # 🛒 Ecommerce Spring Boot Application

-A full-featured eCommerce backend built with **Spring Boot**, supporting product management, user authentication, order processing, and more.
+A eCommerce backend built with **Spring Boot**, supporting user authentication, order processing, and more.
 This project serves as the backend REST API for an online store.

 ---